Would you like to add a plugin you created to the WordPress plugin directory?

 Name this folder with a version name.
 Make sure that it matches the version you have entered in your plugin’s header.
 In the sample code above, we have used version 1.0 for our plugin.

-When you’ve made major changes to your plugin, you’ll want to add a new version by adding a new folder with that version number to the tags folder.
+When you have made major changes to your plugin, you will want to add a new version by adding a new folder with that version number to the tags folder.
 Make sure that the version number matches your plugin’s header.

 Adding Artwork to the WordPress Plugin Directory